simsonbaroi/newhosp/replit.md

 - **2025-01-25**: Added visual indicators - highlighted items show left border and "← Highlighted" mark
 - **2025-01-25**: Added "✓ Selected" marks for already chosen items in dropdown
 - **2025-01-25**: Implemented click-outside-to-close functionality for dropdown
+- **2025-01-25**: ADDED: Instant dropdown filtering - type "u" to bring "Urinalysis" to top immediately
+- **2025-01-25**: Smart filtering system - exact matches appear first, then starts-with, then contains
+- **2025-01-25**: Real-time filter display shows current filter and match count in dropdown button
+- **2025-01-25**: Added Backspace support to remove filter characters one by one

 ## Project Architecture
 - **Frontend**: React with TypeScript, using shadcn/ui components and wouter for routing